userver-framework/userver/scripts/docs/en/userver/mongodb.md

 available in <userver/formats/bson/serialize.hpp>.
 These functions are provided without guarantees for the stability of the conversion, and are primarily intended for debugging.

+### Mongo Congestion Control

+Extra database load may lead to database overload.
+To protect Mongo from this happening userver has Congestion Control.
+In case of fast timings increase, the Congestion Control limits the number of concurrent connections to Mongo and eliminates the extra load.
+On the one hand, it leads to extra error responses, but on the other hand, it greatly lowers the timings of the rest of the database requests and helps Mongo to return to the normal state with lower response timings.

 ----------